-Finalisation of performance reviews for the Company's Executives for the 2020-21 Financial Year are currently underway.
-Status of the performance reviews are reported to the HR and Remuneration Committee.
+Finalisation of performance reviews for the Company's Executives for the 2022 Financial Year have been completed and reported to the HR and Remuneration Committee (HRRC) of the Board.

+Status of the performance reviews are reported to the HR and Remuneration Committee (HRRC).
 Both qualitative and quantitative measures are utilised consistent with KPOs set by the CEO in consultation with the key executives.